yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

-Soutuion 2: use  HTML5 Shiv:
+Solution 2: use  HTML5 Shiv:
 HTML5 Shiv enables use of HTML5 sectioning elements in legacy Internet Explorer and provides basic HTML5 styling for Internet Explorer 6-9, Safari 4.x (and iPhone 3.x), and Firefox 3.x.
 --------->html5shiv.js : this will internally create element for you and other patches for ie6-9
 --------->html5shiv-printshiv.js : all above plus and additional styles for printing